Myths, Facts, Lies, and Humor About William James Sidis Part Six

 (PD) Cammille Flammarion - Flat Earth

-The following condensed topics are taken from my personal unedited notes, written under the working title of Myths, Facts, and Lies About Prodigies.
+The following condensed topics are taken from my personal unedited notes, written under the working title of Myths, Facts, and Lies About Prodigies, and from a chapter that lists fifty popular online claims about William Sidis.
 Each topic's comments have purposefully omitted lengthy detailed information that will not be made public.
-The previous five pages of this series pointed to popular myths of William Sidis, but for this last page of the series, the focus is only aimed towards a few of the many humorous absurdities that newspaper reporters and biographers have claimed about William Sidis.
-This page will be expanded as time allows.
+The purpose of the following comments is to present concepts that question the popular belief that William James Sidis was the smartest man on earth.

 Related pages on The Logics website: